PedrosWits/cool-course/README.md

 ## Deploy to **gh-pages**

-The repo contains a `.travis.yml` file which is configured to publish built html files directly on the **gh-pages** branch.

-To make this work, you need to:

-- Modify GITHUB_TOKEN with your own value obtained via **travis encrypt**.
+Ideally, we would use **travis-ci** to deploy directly to **gh-pages**.
+However, travis does not yet support setting several target languages (ruby for asciidoctor and node_js for reveal-md).

+Hence, a manual strategy has to be adapted.
+A suggestion is to use shell scripts such as [this](https://github.com/APIs-guru/deploy-to-gh-pages).

-- Activate GitHub Pages on the settings panel of your repository.
+Don't forget to activate GitHub Pages on the settings panel of your repository.

 If this is done successfully, the project gh-pages should be available at: